Norfolk Four: Trials

 Threatened by the prosecution with potential sentences of the death penalty, Williams and Dick each pleaded guilty to rape and capital murder and agreed to a stipulation of facts, Williams in January 1999.
 They were not tried before a jury.
 They were each sentenced to life in prison without possibility of parole (LWOP).
-In addition, Dick agreed to testify as state's witness against the other two defendants in their trials.
+In addition, Dick agreed to testify as a state's witness against the other two defendants in their trials.